 Does this mean that raw bones are safe?
 Not quite.
 Chicken thigh bones have a skinny, needle-like bone (fibula) connected to the larger main bone (tibia).
 This sharp bone has all the same hazards as a cooked bone splinter.
 If you feed your dog a raw chicken thigh, be sure to remove this bone.
 Additionally, just because they’re more flexible than cooked bones doesn’t mean they can’t break.
 Further, the combination of a large dog and small bone is just as risky for choking.

 Because of these risks, the FDA issued a consumer warning recommending that dog owners do not give their dogs bones.
 In addition to the reasons above, they also cited broken teeth, oral injuries, and bone looping around your dog’s lower jaw as risks.

 Some people recommend raw bones as a way to give your dog additional nutrients.
 If you choose to feed your dog chicken bones, please keep the following in mind:

 • Supervise your dog anytime your dog eats chicken bones.
 That way, if anything bad happens, you can respond immediately.

 • Keep bones out of reach when you’re not intending to give them to your dog.
 Once he’s developed a taste for them, he’ll think any bone he smells is fair game.
 Eliminate the potential for counter-surfing or trash-digging if you can’t keep an eye on him.

 • Know the signs of constipation: difficulty going to the bathroom, discomfort/pain, vomiting, abdominal swelling, bloody feces, and unusual behavior.

 Can dogs eat chicken bones?
-Yes, but only raw and very carefully.
+Technically, yes.
+But only raw and very carefully.
 Many people don’t feel it’s worth the risk.
 If you do, please supervise your dog at all times and get immediate help if the worst-case scenario happens.